Birmingham pub bombings: Mulberry Bush

-The Rotunda is a 25-storey office block that housed the Mulberry Bush pub on its lower two floors.
+The Rotunda is a 25-storey office block, built in the 1960s, that housed the Mulberry Bush pub on its lower two floors.
 Within minutes of the warning, police arrived and began checking the upper floors of the Rotunda, but they did not have sufficient time to clear the crowded pub at street level.
 At 20:17, six minutes after the first telephone warning had been delivered to the Birmingham Post, the bomb—which had been concealed inside either a duffel bag or briefcase located close to the rear entrance to the premises—exploded, devastating the pub.
 The explosion blew a 40-inch (100 cm) crater in the concrete floor, collapsing part of the roof and trapping many casualties beneath girders and concrete blocks.
-Many buildings near the Rotunda were also damaged, and passersby in the street were struck by flying glass from shattered windows.
-Several of the fatalities were killed outright, including two youths who had been walking past the premises at the moment of the explosion.
+Many buildings near the Rotunda were also damaged, and pedestrians in the street were struck by flying glass from shattered windows.
+Several of the victims died at the scene, including two youths who had been walking past the premises at the moment of the explosion.

 Ten people were killed in this explosion and dozens were injured, including many who lost limbs.
 Several casualties had been impaled by sections of wooden furniture; others had their clothes burned from their bodies.
 A paramedic called to the scene of this explosion later described the carnage as being reminiscent of a slaughterhouse; one fireman said that, upon seeing a writhing, "screaming torso", he had begged police to allow a television crew inside the premises to film the dead and dying at the scene, in the hope the IRA would see the consequences of their actions; however, the police refused this request, fearing the reprisals would be extreme.

-One of those injured was a 21-year-old woman named Maureen Carlin, who had such extensive shrapnel wounds to her stomach and bowel she told her fiancé, Ian Lord (himself badly wounded in the explosion): "If I die, just remember I love you".
+One of those injured was 21-year-old Maureen Carlin, who had such extensive shrapnel wounds to her stomach and bowel she told her fiancé, Ian Lord (himself badly wounded in the explosion): "If I die, just remember I love you".
 Carlin was given the last rites, with surgeons initially doubtful she would live, although she recovered from her injuries.